jsallcock/pycis/docs/source/model.rst

 Model
 =====

-A framework for modelling CI images built using the `xarray library <http://xarray.pydata.org/en/stable/>`_ for labelled multi-dimensional arrays..
+A framework for modelling CI images built using the `xarray library <http://xarray.pydata.org/en/stable/>`_ (xr) for multi-dimensional arrays with labelled dimensions.

-The Mueller matrix model at the core of pycis makes it simple to model arbitrary interferometer configurations observing scenes with arbitrary spectral and polarisation properties.
+The Mueller matrix model makes it simple to model arbitrary interferometer configurations observing scenes with arbitrary spectral and polarisation properties.

 For some interferometer layouts there are simple analytical expressions for the interferogram.
 These analytical